zakodium/label-print-server/README.md

 # label-print-server

-Print server for network-connected label printers
+Print server for network-connected label printers.

 ## Usage with Docker